JulieLy8619/CSharp-aboutme/README.md

 open Program.cs and modify code
 ```

-This will get a copy of my repo on your local machine and allow you to drill into the code to modify it.
+This will get a copy of my repo on your local machine and allow one to drill into the code to modify it.

 ### Building